UChicago240h/syllabus/introduction.md

 sys   0m0.047s
 ```

-Wow, 10 whole seconds for computing a fibonacci number.
-Talk about embarassing.
+At this point, we're taking slightly north of 10 seconds for calculating a fibonacci number.
+Suffice it to say, this will not scale.
 But we know we can improve this with some basic memoization.
+Just to make sure we're all on the same page, much of the issue here stems from the fact that we're recursively recalculating multiple fibonacci values.
+We can solve this by caching our intermediary values in some kind of data structure that supports constant-time lookup, thus allowing us to skip the recalculation steps that are adding so much to the runtime.

 Unfortunately, memoization in imperative languages generally involves mutating some global data structure and then performing lookups and inserts based on the status of that global data structure.
 As an example, let's consider the memoized problem in Python:
 ```python
 fib_vals = {}
 def fibonacci_memo(n):